Wrestling at the 1904 Summer Olympics: Norwegian medalists

-The International Olympic Committee formerly considered Norwegian-American wrestlers Charles Ericksen and Bernhoff Hansen to have competed for the United States.
-Each man won a gold medal.
-In 2012, Norwegian historians found documentation showing that Ericksen did not receive American citizenship until March 22, 1905, and that Hansen probably never received American citizenship.
-The historians have therefore petitioned the IOC to have the athletes registered as Norwegians, which was done.
+The International Olympic Committee originally considered Norwegian-American wrestlers Charles Ericksen and Bernhoff Hansen to have competed for the United States (both were Norwegian immigrants to the US); each won a gold medal.
+In 2012, Norwegian historians however found documentation showing that Ericksen did not receive American citizenship until March 22, 1905, and that Hansen, probably never received American citizenship.
+The historians have therefore petitioned to have the athletes registered as Norwegians.
+In May 2013, it was reported that the Norwegian Olympic Committee had filed a formal application for changing the nationality of the wrestlers in IOC's medal database.
+In July 2021, the IOC modified data in the official database, recognizing Ericksen and Hansen as having competed for Norway.